sighupio/fury-kubernetes-monitoring/README.md

 If you need to customize our packages you can do it with `kustomize`.
-It lets you create customized Kubernetes resources based on other Kubernetes resource files, leaving the original YAML untouched and usable as is.
+It lets you create customized Kubernetes resources based on other Kubernetes resource files, leaving the original YAML untouched and usable as-is.
 To learn how to create you customization layer with it please see the `kustomize` [repository](https://github.com/kubernetes-sigs/kustomize).